 Ad Vivum Cellars produces a single wine, from a single vineyard in Yountville from a single clone of Cabernet Sauvignon produced each year by long time Napa winemaker Chris Phelps (no relation to Joseph Phelps).
 Chris was raised in Livermore – just “down the street” from Concannon Winery.
 He earned his degree in Viticulture from UC Davis in 1981.
 After graduating he interned at Louis Martini Winery in St. Helena where he worked for their winemaker at the time, Mike Martini (who Chris considers one of his mentors in the business), then left for 16 months exploring Bordeaux.
 He had accepted a position at Chateau Petrus but the postcard he sent from southern France was never received and when he followed up, to his dismay he discovered they did not initially have a position for him.
 But fortunately, he was offered a different position a few days later; in 1984 moved to Bordeaux and lived and worked on the Chateau Petrus estate.

-Upon returning to the Napa Valley, Chris became winemaker at the new Christian Moueix owned Dominus in Yountville – he was their founding winemaker and spent 12 years as their winemaker from 1984 until 1996.
+Upon returning to Napa Valley, Chris became winemaker at the new Christian Moueix owned Dominus in Yountville; he was their founding winemaker and spent 12 years as their winemaker from 1984 until 1996.
 Chris considers the 1991 bottling one of the best vintages he made at Dominus.
-Later, he also made wine for Caymus and has been head winemaker at Swanson in Rutherford for a number of years.
+Later, he also made wine for Caymus and was head winemaker at Swanson Vineyards in Rutherford for twelve years.

 The roots for Ad Vivum begin in 1990 when Chris met Larry Bettinelli on a Christian men’s retreat.
-Larry happened to grow up in Napa – is a 5th generation farmer and both he and Chris connected over their shared passion for wine.
+Larry happened to grow up in Napa, is a 5th generation farmer and both he and Chris connected over their shared passion for wine.
 Larry was selling his grapes to larger wineries where they were often blended into a much larger production wine.
-He wanted to focus on a smaller production wines where the varietal characteristics were preserved in the wine making.
+He wanted to focus on a smaller production wine where the varietal characteristics were preserved in the wine making.

 Since 1990 he has given Chris a ton or two of grapes each year.
 Larry sets aside several rows where he can experiment with trellising and various vineyard management practices.
 Chris then made wine for many years for personal use as well as an altar wine for use in his church in St. Helena.
-This is probably one of the finest and certainly few hand crafted altar wines you will find in Napa!.
+This was probably one of the finest and certainly few hand-crafted altar wines one will ever find in Napa Valley!

 Starting in 2005 Larry identified 8 rows (which works out to .91 of an acre) for Chris in the Sleeping Lady Vineyard located in Yountville.
 Coincidentally this vineyard is located just south of Dominus.
-This is a good vineyard neighborhood, Harlan Estate purchases fruit from the area as does Malbec & Malbec (a premium small producer).
+This is a great vineyard neighborhood, Harlan Estate purchases fruit from the area as does winemakers Julien Fayard and Jean Hoefliger.
 Since then, Chris has continued to source from these 8 rows of Cabernet Sauvignon clone 191; his first commercial release was from the 2007 vintage.

 A few days after cold soaking the fruit in 2007 in the early stages of fermentation Chris still excitedly remembers how he was immediately drawn to the unique aromatics of this wine.
 He describes the aromas as having “grace” or referencing a musical term, a “top note”.
 The aromatics and palate are from a unique combination of clone and soil (terroir); Chris has worked with this particular clone before and doesn’t recall these particular aromatics in other wines.
 The wine also typically has a nice purple iridescent in color on its rim in the glass.
 Chris remembers one sommelier insisting this wine was blended with Petit Verdot.
 Not so, every year it is 100% varietal Cabernet Sauvignon.

-The 2011 vintage was a fairly cool year in Napa – some of the wines we have tasted from this vintage have some herbal qualities.
+The 2011 vintage was a fairly cool year in Napa Valley; some of the wines we have tasted from this vintage have some herbal qualities.
 Not so with this one – the grapes from the Sleeping Lady vineyard were able to fully ripen prior to the cool and early rains that plagued this vintage.
-Aromatically the wine is pleasing, showing notes of raspberry, black berry – it is an elegant bouquet with a wonderful complexity that keeps evolving as the wine opens.
+Aromatically the 2011 Ad Vivum Cabernet Sauvignon is pleasing, showing notes of raspberry and black berry; it offers an elegant bouquet with a wonderful complexity which keeps evolving as the wine opens.
 Higher toned fruit shows on the palate including flavors of raspberry.
 This wine shows good acidity and restraint; it is not a ripe or overly extracted Napa Valley Cabernet Sauvignon.
 The tannins linger for some time as does the fruit.
-This wine should age quite well.
+This bottling should age quite well.

-The 2012 vintage had only been bottled 8 weeks prior to our tasting – it was still a bit closed, but over time this wine opened and evolved wonderfully in the glass.
+The 2012 Ad Vivum Cabernet Sauvignon had only been bottled 8 weeks prior to our tasting and as a result, was still a bit closed, but over time this wine opened and evolved wonderfully in the glass.
 Chris most enjoys drinking his wines when they are allowed to open over a good amount of time – say 2-3 hours at meal.
 This way one can really notice how they evolve both aromatically and on the palate.
 This wine is dark ruby in the glass.
-The bouquet shows darker fruit with a slight chalky component, slightly floral and hints of mocha as the wine breathes.
-The palate is perhaps a little bit bigger than the 2011.
-It shows flavors of dark plum and red fruits – initially the tannins are rigid and big, but as the wine is allowed to sit in the glass the tannins smooth out and become better integrated.
+The bouquet shows darker fruit with a slight chalky component, is slightly floral and reveals hints of mocha as the wine breathes.
+The palate is perhaps a little more robust than the 2011.
+It shows flavors of dark plum and red fruits – initially the tannins are rigid and gripping, but as the wine is allowed to sit in the glass the tannins smooth out and become better integrated.
 It is neat to see this happen in a matter of merely about 20 minutes.

-The name Ad Vivum is creative; it is derived from Latin and means to live or life – where wine and life meet.
+The name Ad Vivum is creative; it is derived from Latin and means life, or to live; the intersection of where wine and life meet.
 When wine is used appropriately it enhances life.
 The symbol on each bottle dates from Babylonia and represents fertility or life.
 And over the years, this name has strongly related to specific events in Chris’s own life.

 To tie in the name and the symbol of the wine, one must backtrack a few years.
 Chris was hiking to the summit of Mt.
 Whitney with a number of boy scouts and winemaker Stu Smith of Smith-Madrone Winery in late July 2005 when their group was hit by lightning.
 Two died in the strike and Chris was also struck and rendered unconscious.
 It is moments like that that make one realize how truly fragile life is and how quickly it can pass by.
 In this case, his wine is a celebration of continued life.